1anyway/VestaFinance/README.md

 4. Update interest.
 5. Clear trove.
 6. Remove trove owner and remove trove from sorted troves.
-7. Burn the repaid VST from the user's balance and the gas compensation from the Gas Pool
+7. Burn the repaid VST from the user's balance and the gas compensation from the Gas Pool.

 ```